Graduate Programs and Professional Study

 The School of Dentistry

 In addition to an undergraduate Bachelor of Science in Dental Hygiene, the School of Dentistry offers graduate and professional degree programs.
-They are the Doctor of Dental Medicine (DMD), Master of Science in Oral Biology (MS), and Master of Science in Dentistry (MSD) combined with an advanced specialty certificate in endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics; and a bachelor of science in dental hygiene.
+They are the Doctor of Dental Medicine (DMD), Master of Science in Oral Biology (MS), and Master of Science in Dentistry (MSD) combined with an advanced specialty certificate in endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics.

-At the time of application, DMD applicants must have a minimum of 60 college credit hours with at least 35 hours of science course work, including courses in biology, general chemistry, organic chemistry, biochemistry and physics.
+At the time of application, DMD applicants must have a minimum of 90 college credit hours with at least 35 hours of biomedical science course work, including courses in biology, general chemistry, organic chemistry, biochemistry and physics, along with recommended coursework in microbiology, anatomy, physiology, histology and immunology.

-The master's degree in oral biology program contains graduate level courses provided by departments within the School of Dentistry.
+The master's degree in oral biology program includes graduate level courses provided by graduate faculty within the School of Dentistry.
 This program is directed toward a general understanding of the biology of dental science.
 Students obtain detailed knowledge and necessary skills required to perform biologic research.
 For more information, see the UofL Graduate Catalog.

 The School of Dentistry offers a program of study leading to the master of science degree in dentistry for postgraduate students/residents enrolled in the advanced specialty certificate programs in endodontics, orthodontics, pediatric dentistry, periodontics, and prosthodontics.

 The bachelor of science in dental hygiene program is a four year program with a lower and upper division.
 Students complete the lower division requirements on the Belknap Campus and then apply for competitive admission to the dental hygiene upper division which is housed in the School of Dentistry on the Health Sciences Center Campus.

 More detailed information about admission requirements and application procedures may be obtained at the School of Dentistry website or by contacting the Office of Student Affairs, School of Dentistry, (502) 852-5081.

 The Louis D. Brandeis School of Law